simon-ritchie/apysc/docstring_markdowns/apysc/_display/graphics.md

 ## `Graphics` class docstring

-Create a object that has each vector graphics interface.<hr>
+Create an object that has each vector graphics interface.<hr>

 **[Examples]**